-The Commissioner of Finance and Treasurer shall submit an investment report for Council at least annually, including a management summary that provides an analysis of the status of the current investment portfolio and transactions made over the last year.
+The Regional Treasurer shall submit an investment report for Council at least annually, including a management summary that provides an analysis of the status of the current investment portfolio and transactions made over the last year.
 This management summary will be prepared in a manner which will allow Council to ascertain whether investment activities during the reporting period have conformed to the Policy.
 The investment report will include the following: